Types of Degrees Mining Engineering Majors Are Getting

 |Hispanic or Latino||3|

-Mining Engineering appeals to people across the globe.
+Americans aren’t the only ones with an interest in Mining Engineering.
 About 36.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Mining Engineering Majors Make?